Matheuzinho (footballer, born 1993)

-Matheus Cotulio Bossa (born 21 February 1993), known as Matheuzinho or simply Matheus, is a Brazilian footballer who plays for Sem clube.
+Matheus Cotulio Bossa (born 21 February 1993), known as Matheuzinho or simply Matheus, is a Brazilian footballer who plays as an attacking midfielder.
+He's currently a free agent.

 Club career

 Born in Penápolis, São Paulo, Matheuzinho joined Corinthians' youth setup in 2009, aged 16, after starting it out at São Paulo.
 In 2012, after a short loan stint at Flamengo de Guarulhos, he was promoted to the main squad in 2012 by manager Tite.

 On 15 April 2012 Matheuzinho played his first match as a professional, coming on as a late substitute for Vitor Júnior in a 2–1 away win against Ponte Preta for the Campeonato Paulista championship.
 He subsequently served loans at Bragantino, Grêmio Osasco Audax and Guaratinguetá before being released in 2014.

 In 2015 Matheuzinho returned to Audax, now in a permanent deal.
 On 18 July, after being a regular starter for the club, he was loaned to Primeira Liga side G.D.
 Estoril Praia in a season-long deal.

 On 1 January 2019, Matheuzinho signed for Atlético Goianiense.